BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation

-\paragraph{The Strategist.} The Strategist bridges the gap between symbolic constraints and natural language.
-It maps the current metacognitive segment to an intermediate representation $(g_n, m_n, d_n)$: a durable \textit{Goal}, an affective \textit{Mindset}, and an actionable \textit{Directive}. {\eqsmall } This architecture decouples \textit{planning} from \textit{writing}.
+This architecture decouples \textit{planning} from \textit{writing}.
 The metacognitive behavior $M_n$ bounds the strategic depth (e.g., \enacting\ forces impulsive directives), while the persona $\rho_{\text{persona}}$ conditions the formulation.
 By operating solely on high-level goals, the Strategist serves as an internal monologue, separate from the details of coding.

-\paragraph{The Executor.} The Executor consumes this high-level directive to generate the final action $a_t = (c_t, u_t)$ at each cognitive step.
-Crucially, it operates on the distilled directive rather than the raw symbolic state: {\eqsmall } This separation enforces epistemic fidelity through task framing.
-The Executor is prompted to implement a given directive, not to diagnose and solve the underlying problem.
-Even with full access to code and error context, the Executor's task of following the Strategist's plan does not yield diagnostic reasoning.
-This separation prevents silent self-correction: the Executor follows flawed directives rather than overriding them with better fixes.
-Merging the two eliminates this constraint, enabling automatic diagnosis and correction of errors.
+\textbf{The Executor.} The Executor consumes this high-level directive to generate the final action $a_t = (c_t, u_t)$ at each cognitive step.
+Crucially, it is constrained by the distilled directive: the symbolic state shapes vocabulary and output format (via Mandate, Profile, and Task$_{\text{Exec}}$ blocks; App.~\ref{app:prompts}), but the executable plan comes only from $(g_n, m_n, d_n)$: {\eqsmall }

-\paragraph{Prompt Construction.} Both stages utilize a block-based prompt architecture (detailed in App.~\ref{app:prompts}).
-The system context is dynamically assembled by concatenating the static persona profile with the active Metacognitive Behavior definition.
-For the Executor, the standard user prompt is augmented with the Strategist's output $(g_n, m_n, d_n)$ as a hard constraint.
-This ensures that the agent's planning (Strategist) and writing (Executor) remain aligned while preserving the behavioral nuances dictated by the symbolic controller.
+This task framing is what enforces epistemic fidelity: the Executor implements a directive rather than diagnosing the problem, so even with full access to code and error context it follows flawed directives instead of overriding them with better fixes.
+Merging the two stages collapses this constraint and enables silent self-correction (validated in ablation, \S\ref{sec:ablation}).
+Both stages use a block-based prompt architecture (App.~\ref{app:prompts}); the Strategist's $(g_n, m_n, d_n)$ is injected into the Executor's user prompt as a hard constraint, keeping planning and writing aligned without merging them.